dashkite/joy/docs/reference/function/wrap.md

   - `provide`, a function created by `wrap` that returns an object.
   - `double`, a function that mutates the object passed to it.

 In the first assert, we can see that `double` successfully doubles the value returned from `provide`.
-However, because JavaScript applies [pass by reference][pass by reference] to objects, the value returned by `provide` is also altered.
+However, because JavaScript applies [pass by reference][pass by reference] to regular objects, the value now returned by `provide` is also altered.
 We confirm that in the second assert.

-Keep this in mind when using `wrap` and avoid mutating its `value`.
+Keep this in mind when using `wrap` and avoid mutating `value`.

 [Function]: https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Function